 Frequently Asked Questions

-What is the relationship between Psychology and Psychiatry?
 The relationship between psychologists and psychiatrists in the Department has been strong and positive.
 Psychologists are held in high regard and valued for their important contributions.
 Psychologists have held key administrative positions (e.g., Director of the TEACCH Autism Program).
 Interns have enjoyed and learned from the multidisciplinary training and collaboration with Psychiatry residents, who respect the interns’ skills.